 Receive initial professional development training.

-- Prevention and response to emergencies caused by food and allergic reactions
+- Prevention of and response to emergencies due to food and allergic reactions

 - Handling of hazardous materials